marviuss/Tweet-Sentiment-Classifier/README.md

 ### Data balancing

-The provided datasets are noticeably imbalanced.
+Provided datasets are noticeably imbalanced.
 As a solution to this, I applied a SMOTE technique to oversample the datasets with similar values.
-Therefore the notebook consists of two parts with the tests on both balanced and imbalanced datasets.
+Therefore, the notebook consists of two parts with tests on both balanced and imbalanced datasets.

 ## Results sections